Hafiz-Anees/PYTHON/1-BASIC/3-Input Output/practice_questions.md

 0
 ---

-## 6. Area of a Rectangle
+## 7. Area of a Rectangle
-Take length and width as input and calculate the area.
+`problem statement` : Take length and width as input and calculate the area.

 ---

-## 7. Average of Five Numbers
+## 8. Average of Five Numbers
-Take five numbers as input and print their average.
+`problem statement`: Take five numbers as input and print their average.

 **Example:**